ThomasCross257/DBot-Backend/README.md

 ```bash
 npm run deploy
 ```

+Optionally, you download these two repositories if you'd like to create and run your own react website and create custom commands for your own server.

 We also have a website with a more user-friendly and easily traversable manual, you can visit it at d-bot.me